 What is the Cost of Living in Dubai?

 The cost of living in Dubai is quite comparable to the cost of living in central London and New York.
 School fees, home rentals, and entertainment are the costs that make living in Dubai fairly expensive.
-However, the absence of income tax on salaries and the prices of general goods and services still make it an affordable city to live in, dependant on factors such as your income and number of dependants of course.
+However, the absence of income tax on salaries and the prices of general goods and services still make it an affordable city to live in, dependent on factors such as your income and number of dependents of course.
 According to a data analysis on Numbeo, without accounting for rent living in Dubai is 36.8 percent less expensive than living in New York.
 Additionally, the summary of the cost of living in Dubai projects that a single person’s estimated monthly costs are 3,917.5AED ($1,066.7) without rent, while supporting a family of four would cost 13,619.0AED ($3,708.3) per month, without accounting for rent.

 Take a look at a few cost comparisons from a Numbeo comparison between the cost of living in New York and Dubai below: